MyPython101/PerformanceTesting/README.md

 is claimed distribution of project-affecting issues (Pareto-type distribution).
 According to [1], it was found that 70 percent of the most severe class of problems resided in the weakest 30 percent of the project.

+## Previous Work:

+According to [1], The author doesn't find an adequate of performance testing knowledge on the Internet.
+He found out that "there is neither an existing body of research literature nor an extensive collection of practical or experiential information available to help testers faced with the prospect of doing software performance testing".

 ## Locust IO
 ### Introduction: